 There are massive queues here so you may want to arrive early (1PM for lunch, 9PM for dinner)

 La Vespa Burger Bar

 When I lived in Gracia this was a great Sunday lunch spot (ie. hangover remedy).
 The restaurant is as chic as the neighborhood itself and you’ll notice its impeccable Italian style.

 Cute and affordable, La Vespa might offer the best burgers in Barcelona by sheer combination of original toppings.
 The homemade guacamole featuring afrodiasaca burger is a highlight, and you can’t go wrong adding a bit of botifarra Catalan sausage.

 This Australian-owned hamburgueseria has brought quality to the fast food sector and Barcelonians have noticed.
 There are now five locations throughout the city and another set to open in Madrid this year.

 I have multiple friends who swear this is the best burger in Barcelona.
 Hell, they make everything themselves… even the ‘theft-free’ chairs you’ll be sitting on!

 Known for its homemade mayo, 100% organic Catalan beef, and a creative use of traditional Spanish hams and cheeses… you won’t wanna miss this.
 The burgers here are extremely customizable so throw on some Serrano ham and a slab of manchego and tell everybody you ate Spanish 😉

-We couldn’t mention good restaurants in Barcelona without going Italian – for a more in-depth list check out our post of the best Italian restaurants in Barcelona.
+We couldn’t mention good restaurants in Barcelona without going Italian – for a more in-depth list check out our post of the best pizza restaurants in Barcelona.

 TIP: the pan di stelle dessert (a type of tiramisu made with cookies instead of ladyfingers) is out of this world.